1957 Mille Miglia: Fatal crashes

+In the 1938 edition of the Mille Miglia, 10 spectators were killed in Bologna (Sciagura di Bologna), and the event was banned in 1939 and resumed on a shorter course in 1940.
+Worse was to come in 1957.

-In Guidizzolo, less than 40 miles from the finish in Brescia, de Portago's front tyre exploded.
+Coming from Mantua and approaching Guidizzolo, less than 40 miles from the finish in Brescia, de Portago's front tyre exploded.
 He lost control of the car; it hit a telephone pole, jumped over a brook, then hit several spectators.
 The Ferrari then bounced back on the road, hitting more spectators, slid over the road, spinning, and ended up, wheels down, in a brook at the other side of the road.
 In addition to de Portago, his American navigator Edmund Gunner Nelson and nine spectators – among them five children – were killed, and a further 20 were injured.
 De Portago's body was found near the car, severed in half.